 Most organizations use bookkeepers to monitor financial transactions.
 Bookkeepers use ledgers and spreadsheets to verify what bills have been paid and which customers still owe money.
 Most professionals collect the financial data to create reports for an organization.
 Bookkeepers may also be in charge of administering payroll, purchasing new inventory, or sending out company invoices.

 Technically, many employers only require bookkeeper applicants to hold the minimum of a high school diploma, because a lot of duties are taught on-site.
 Some employers may prefer to hire individuals who already hold associate degrees and who have received training with different bookkeeping software programs, but this varies significantly.

 For the most part, certification remains voluntary for this profession, although credentialed workers may have more job opportunities.
 The American Institute of Professional Bookkeepers (AIPB) awards the Certified Bookkeeper (CB) designation to candidates who meet their requirements, which include at least two years of bookkeeping experience.
 The CB credential is awarded after an applicant successfully completes a 4-part examination.
 The certification is valid for a period of three years.
 Recertification involves the completion of continuing education hours.

-The U.S. Bureau of Labor Statistics (BLS) estimated that open positions for bookkeeping clerks would increase by 11% between 2012 and 2022.
-Salary statistics collected by the BLS in 2013 showed that the average annual salary earned by these workers was $37,250.
+The U.S. Bureau of Labor Statistics (BLS) estimated that open positions for bookkeeping clerks would decrease by 8% between 2014 and 2024.
+Salary statistics collected by the BLS in 2015 showed that the average annual salary earned by these workers was $38,990.